Hello Tomorrow unveils the top 750 Deep Tech Pioneers selected from the Global Challenge

 What does a Deep Tech Pioneer look like?

 The average age of a Hello Tomorrow Deep Tech Pioneer startup is under 3 years, which is still very early-stage in the deep tech world!
 These ground-breaking technologies take time, and require an extensive R&D period in comparison to web and mobile applications, which can easily be developed within a few months.

 24% of the startups have female founders, a figure that, whilst definitely not encouraging in terms of gender parity, reflects the fact that the STEM fields remain highly male-dominated (for now!)
 Year by year, more and more women globally are entering STEM careers, and we hope to see this figure increase accordingly.

-In order to give these breakthrough innovations a platform and answer the specific needs of deep tech startups, we have crafted an entire week of events and meetups called the Deep Tech Week, taking place in Paris on March 9–13th 2020.
-Events include the Business Day (March 10th) and Investor Day (March 11th) and the Global Summit (March 12–13th) — grab your passes today!
+In order to give these breakthrough innovations a platform and answer the specific needs of deep tech startups, we have crafted a global gathering of the deep tech ecosystem.
+Join us at the Hello Tomorrow Global Summit, Business Day and Investor day, 21-23rd October 2020 in Paris — grab your passes today!